ZNES-datapackages/oemof-eu/README.md

 ...

 ## Costs

 * Input data costs and technology information are provided in [technology-cost](https://github.com/ZNES-datapackages/technology-cost) datapackage.
 * Annuity for capital costs has been calculated with 0.07 interest rate
+* Fuel and CO2 costs have are based on XX and can also be found in technology-cost datapackage for different years.